Guidance

 You are informed directly and all important documents (decisions) are delivered to the address provided by you.

-You can receive legal aid from the victim support organisations (irrespective of their financial status) or from a court appointed lawyer (your financial status will be evaluated).
-You can receive legal aid from the Centre for Legal Aid - please see the contact link in the text above (based on their financial situation, the Centre does not provide help in criminal proceedings, however, can provide help in civil proceedings or when claiming state compensation).
+You can receive legal aid from the victim support organisations (irrespective of your financial status) or from a court appointed lawyer (your financial status will be evaluated).
+You can receive legal aid from the Centre for Legal Aid - please see the contact link in the text above (based on your financial situation, the Centre does not provide help in criminal proceedings, however, can provide help in civil proceedings or when claiming state compensation).

 If you receive legal aid from a victim support organisation or a court appointed lawyer, if applicable, it is free of charge.
 In some cases, a victim support organisation may ask for some financial compensation (e.g. if it is not an accredited victim support organisation or does not receive funding from state budget), you should be informed after the first consultation under what conditions the support is provided.